Errol Roman – CBT & EFT Therapist

-I am accredited by the BABCP and maintain my registration with the NMC and am held accountable for his practice by these two professional organisations.
+I am accredited by the BABCP, maintain my registration with the NMC, registered with the ICEEFT and I am held accountable for my practice by these three professional organisations.

-I completed a post-graduate certificate (PGC) in health and social care research and has to date undertaken research (unpublished) in the following areas:
+I completed a post-graduate certificate (PGC) in health and social care research and to date undertaken research (unpublished) in the following areas:-

 (i) Assessing levels of alcohol consumption